Cleo Damianakes: Etching exhibitions

 Damianakes's artwork was exhibited in many galleries across the United States in the early 1920s.
-In 1921, The New York Times Book Review and Magazine published a reprint of her etching, The Boudoir, and noted her other work featuring "trees and dancers resembling one another, pillowy anatomies", and "Rosalindish daring and gayety and irresponsibility".
+In 1921, The New York Times Book Review and Magazine published a reprint of her etching, The Boudoir, and noted her other works featuring "trees and dancers resembling one another, pillowy anatomies", and "Rosalindish daring and gaiety and irresponsibility".
 (Note: The New York Times Book Review and Magazine misspelled her first name as "Clio".)
 In 1922, the Chicago Society of Etchers awarded Damianakes the Frank G. Logan prize for her etching Fountain.
 Her Allegretto, a characteristic study of three dancers, was highlighted by The New York Herald as one of the "most noticeable" prints at the "American Etchers Salon of 1922" exhibit at the Brown-Robertson Gallery.

 In 1923, Damianakes's The Oak Tree, was singled out as "extraordinary" in an exhibit in Boston, where 11 of her prints were on display.
 After seeing her work, British art critic John Cowper Powys called her "one of the few great artists of spiritual perception that I have found in America", while The Art News noted that "She has gone back to the Greeks for motifs and her figures of dancing nymphs are at once graceful, decorative and superbly handled."
 Later that year, The Fruit Bearers by Damianakes was shown at the National Academy of Design in New York.